wangxiaoshuang/jetson-ffmpeg/README.md

 ### FFmpeg support list

-  - Currently the library is compatible with FFmpeg 4.2, 4.4 and 6.0.
+  - The library is currently compatible with all FFmpeg versions from 4.2 to 7.1+.
+  - It may also work with versions older than 4.2, but it has not been tested.

 ### Supports Decoding
   - H.264/AVC (ffmpeg codec name: h264_nvmpi)